gaojiafamily/ha-trem/docs/haos_guide.md

-## Fix the problem that the geopandas package cannot be installed
+## Fix the problem that the dependencies cannot be installed

 ### SSH Add-on (Recommended)
 1. Go to the Add-on store<br>